dhaven/davidhaven-blog/content/posts/protonmail-e2e-encryption/index.md

 ---

 {{< lead >}}
-<em>In this article I describe the conceptual building blocks that make up an e2ee channel.
-Using
+<em>In this article I describe the conceptual building blocks that make up an end-to-end
-email communication as the backdrop we go into the details of what are the cryptographic primitives that comprise and end-to-end encrypted  channel.
-We finish with a description of how Proton has implemented these concepts to provide the e2ee email service Proton Mail.</em>
+encrypted (E2EE) channel.
+Using email communication as the backdrop I examine the cryptographic primitives that comprise an end-to-end encrypted  channel.
+I conclude with a description of how Proton has implemented these concepts to provide the E2EE email service Proton Mail.</em>
 {{< /lead >}}

 ## What is end-to-end encryption?

 If Amy wants to send an email to Brian the email will transit by the email provider you are using.
 This can for instance be Gmail or Outlook.
-The email provider is responsible for relaying the email to it’s destination.
+The email provider is responsible for relaying the email to its destination.

 <figure class="flex flex-col items-center image">
   <img class="rounded-md" src="/posts/protonmail-e2e-encryption/images/simple-email-sending.png" />